Non-conservation of the valley density and its implications for the observation of the valley Hall effect

-As we show below, in a fully gapped time-reversal invariant insulator, in which no edge or bulk state crosses the Fermi level, and at zero temperature, the right-hand side of Eq.~(\ref{eq:anomalous_continuity_equation}) completely cancels the nearly-quantized contribution due to the second term on the left hand side.
-In this case, therefore, the valley density accumulation vanishes, even though there is a finite valley current in the bulk.
+As shown below, in a fully gapped time-reversal invariant insulator, in which no edge or bulk state crosses the Fermi level, and at zero temperature, the right-hand side of Eq.~(\ref{eq:anomalous_continuity_equation}) completely cancels the contribution due to the current on the left hand side.
+Thus, the valley density accumulation vanishes, even though there is a finite valley current in the bulk.
 In all other cases the cancellation is not exact.
-The correct equation for the density accumulation in the absence of relaxation processes is then $\partial_t n_v(y, t) = -Q_s(y)$, where the source term \be Q_s(y)=\frac{e^2E}{a}\int_0^a dx \sum_{k, n} \left(\partial_k f_{k,n}\right)S(k)\big|u_{k,n}(x,y)\big|^2\,, \ee is a Fermi surface property.
+The correct equation for the density accumulation rate in the absence of relaxation processes is then $\partial_t n_v(y, t) = -Q_s(y)$, where the source term \be Q_s(y)=\frac{e^2E}{a}\int_0^a dx \sum_{k, n} \left(\partial_k f_{k,n}\right)S(k)\big|u_{k,n}(x,y)\big|^2, \ee is a Fermi surface property.
 Note that $Q_s(y)$ cannot be written, in general, as the divergence of a current.
-In fact, this is only possible if its integral over the whole strip vanishes, which implies that density accumulates at one edge and depletes at the other~\footnote{A similar situation was discussed in Ref.~\cite{Shi_prl_2006} for the spin current in the spin Hall effect, with the crucial difference that the non-conservation of the spin density was caused, in that case, by the intrinsic spin-orbit torque, while in our case it is caused by the very same electric field that drives the valley Hall effect.}.
+In fact, this is only possible if its integral across the strip vanishes, which implies that density accumulates at one edge and depletes at the other~\footnote{A similar situation was discussed in Ref.~\cite{Shi_prl_2006} for the spin current, with the difference that there the non-conservation of spin density was caused by an intrinsic spin-orbit torque, while here it is caused by the very same electric field that drives the valley Hall effect.}.
 However, if the width of the strip is macroscopically large, the source term is localized on the edges.
 One can then define the ``effective current" $I_s$, obtained by integrating Eq.~(\ref{eq:valley_density_source}) across a given edge, that feeds the valley number accumulation thereat.
-Since valley density is not conserved, the sum of the effective currents associated with the two edges does not have to be zero. $I_s$ can be split as $I_s=I_s^e+I_s^b$, where $I_{s}^e=e^2E\sum_{k, e} \left(\partial_k f_{k,e}\right)S(k)$ is the contribution of edge states.
-Here, the sum over $e$ is that over edge states.
-The calculation of the contribution of bulk states, $I_{s}^b$, is complicated by the fact that the integral over $y$ cannot be extended to infinity before performing the sum over $n$ and $k$: the result would diverge.
-Nevertheless, a closed expression can be obtained in terms of the probability amplitude for Bloch waves to scatter off the edge [see Eq.~(\ref{eq:bulk_something}) below].
+It can be split as $I_s=I_s^e+I_s^b$, where $I_{s}^e=e^2E\sum_{k, e} \left(\partial_k f_{k,e}\right)S(k)$ is the contribution of the edge states.
+Here, the sum over $e$ is that over the edge states.
+The contribution of the bulk states, $I_{s}^b$, can be obtained in terms of the probability amplitude for the propagating Bloch waves to scatter off the edge [see Eq.~(\ref{eq:bulk_something}) below].
 Once $I_s$ is known, the valley number accumulation can be estimated as $I_s\tau_{tr}$, where $\tau_{tr}$ is the intra- or inter-valley momentum relaxation time for the bulk or edge states' contribution, respectively.